glacials/twos.dev/src/cold/apple.md

 gold standard of chat apps.
 I’m even feeling the guilty urge to nudge friends towards iPhone so I can use it with them.

-To users iMessage threads appear to be between contacts, but on the backend they're between contact methods like phone numbers or email addresses.
-Along with Apple's device-first philosophy I presume this is so people don't need an Apple account to use iMessage, but it has quite a few papercuts.
-I recently changed my email address but I need to keep my old one in my Apple account indefinitely so my friends’ threads with me (read: with my old email address) won’t retroactively split.
+Like I mentioned re: Apple's device-first philosophy, to users iMessage threads appear to be between contacts, but behind the scenes they're between contact *methods* like phone numbers or email addresses.
+I presume this is so people don't need an Apple account to use iMessage, but it has quite a few papercuts.
+I recently changed my email address, but because of this behavior I need to keep my old email in my Apple account indefinitely so my friends’ threads with me (read: with my old email) don’t retroactively split.
 I've also encountered unsolvable problems spinning up group chats with [Jordan](https://jm.dev) since he switched to a Japanese phone number.

 Beyond these rare issues I'm very happy with iMessage.